TranXuanAnh930/i-dolly-monolith/README.md

    still on FastAPI `BackgroundTasks`, the one email send this project hasn't moved onto the Celery path below yet (see Known limitations).
-2. The fan reads the token from that email (or the console, in local dev where `DEBUG=true` prints it instead of calling SendGrid) and calls `POST /profile/set-password` with `{token, new_password}`.
+2. The fan reads the token from that email (or the console, in local dev where `DEBUG=true` prints it instead of calling Resend) and calls `POST /profile/set-password` with `{token, new_password}`.
 This revokes every existing refresh token for the account — a session an attacker already held doesn't survive the reset meant to lock them out — and writes an in-app `password_reset` notification.